 Few entertainers today can match the unbridled energy and creative passion that Tamela Mann brings to her multi-faceted career.
-An acclaimed actress, 2014 NAACP Image Award and 7x Stellar Gospel Music Award winning vocalist, as well as wife and mother, Mann’s talent has helped anchor one of the industry’s most successful film, TV and theatrical franchises, she has soared to the top of the radio and Billboard sales charts with her amazing vocal gift, whch is at the top of her impressive resume.
+An acclaimed actress, NAACP Image Award nominee and Dove Award-winning vocalist as well as wife and mother, Mann’s talent has helped anchor one of the industry’s most successful film, TV and theatrical franchises, while her amazing vocal gift is at the top of her impressive resume.

-The positive, life-affirming attitude is not only the focal point of Tamela’s albums, it’s at the heart of everything she does.
-Whether she’s starring in a film, a play or on television with her husband David in the successful shows that premiered in 2015, or recording an award-winning album, the singer continually touches people with her impressive talent and her kind spirit.
+That positive, life-affirming attitude is not only the focal point of Tamela’s new album, it’s at the heart of everything she does.
+Whether she’s starring in a film, a play or on television with her husband David in the successful TBS comedy “Meet the Browns,” or recording a Dove Award-winning album, the singer continually touches people with her impressive talent and her Christ-like spirit.

 Faith has always been the foundation of Tamela’s life.
 “It was all about faith and all about God in my mom’s house,” She recalls of growing up in Fort Worth, Texas as the youngest of 14 kids.
 “We couldn’t listen to like R&B or blues.
 My mom would say, ‘You can’t listen to those blues in my house.’
 She was really strict, but we listened to a lot of gospel music---The Clark Sisters, Andrae’ Crouch, Walter Hawkins, The Williams Brothers and Inez Andrews.”

 Though she was young, her voice caught the attention of the choir director and her uncle, who was the pastor.
 “I had an opportunity to sing the lead and the song was James Cleveland’s ‘I Don’t Feel No Ways Tired.’
 It went over so well and I got so moved while I was singing the song, I started crying.
-I didn’t know what it was at the time, being so young, but I got so inspired every time that I would sing.
+I didn’t know what it was at the time, being so young, but it was like the spirit of God would take me over every time that I would sing.
 I found out that singing was my passion.”

-Tamela has also taken ‘Cora’ and ‘Toni’ into America’s living rooms via the television screen, co-starring with her husband David in the #1 TBS series, “Meet the Browns” and top-rated Bounce comedy series, “Mann and Wife.”
+Tamela has also taken ‘Cora’ into America’s living rooms via the television screen, co-starring with her husband David in the #1 TBS series, “Meet the Browns.”
 Yet even as she’s become increasingly successful as an actress, Mann’s passion for music has never diminished.
-She’s recorded four highly acclaimed albums, including “The Master Plan,” and the versatile entertainer has been nominated for an NAACP Image award.
+She’s recorded four highly acclaimed albums, including “The Master Plan,” which won the 2011 Dove Award for Traditional Gospel Album of the Year and was nominated for an NAACP Image award.

-Mann loves touring and inspiring people all over the world through her music.
-“That’s where I find my joy, when I can sing to people,” she says, “because I see the hope and encouragement that it gives.
+As much as she loves being home, she also loves touring and ministering to people all over the world through her music.
+“That’s where I find my joy, when I can sing and minister to people,” she says, “because I see the hope and encouragement that it gives people.
 It’s something that I will do until I die.
-I will do this until the Lord calls me home.
+I will do this until the Lord calls me home because this is one sure way that I know I can tell people about Him so He can be glorified.
 I’ll never stop because I love it so much.”